ximplementation/ximplementation-spring/src/site/markdown/manual.md

 3. Use the [CglibImplementeeBeanBuilder](apidocs/org/ximplementation/spring/CglibImplementeeBeanBuilder.html) with the `Implementation` and the `EditableImplementorBeanHolderFactory` above to create a CGLIB <i>implementee</i> bean.
 4. Initalize the CGLIB <i>implementee</i> bean by calling `org.springframework.beans.factory.config.AutowireCapableBeanFactory.initializeBean(Object, String)` method, all `BeanPostProcessor`s will process it for applying Spring AOP.
 5. Register the CGLIB <i>implementee</i> bean by calling `org.springframework.beans.factory.config.ConfigurableListableBeanFactory.registerResolvableDependency(Class, Object)` method.

-That's ok, the subsequent `org.springframework.beans.factory.annotation.AutowiredAnnotationBeanPostProcessor` will use the CGLIB <i>implementee</i> bean for dependency injection.
+6. For dependencies defined by XML configuration files, add the CGLIB <i>implementee</i> to the `PropertyValues`, for applying later by the `BeanFactory`.
+For dependencies defined by annotations, nothing is done, the subsequent `org.springframework.beans.factory.annotation.AutowiredAnnotationBeanPostProcessor` will use the CGLIB <i>implementee</i> bean for dependency injection.

 Note that the `ImplementeeBeanCreationPostProcessor ` will create only one CGLIB <i>implementee</i> bean for a injected type in the whole Spring context, and the bean is only used for dependency injection, you can not get it through `BeanFactory.getBean(...)` methods.